tannerbroberts/tannerbroberts.github.io/README.md

         Build the calendar view:
         Items can have color and pattern
-        ItemFilter can filter based on length, variable condition, and name
+        ItemFilter can filter based on length, variable condition, and name Give structural components one style

     DO:
-        Give structural components one style
+        Item creation and saving
-        Refactor colors to be only the string, and for only internal use, and names are descriptive
+            Localstorage only does Strings, so made use of JSON.stringify and JSON.parse The Library only stores the names of the items and variables (for which there is still only one list)

     DONE:
         Load and save Library in reducer